My research interests

 In a first paper, I explore what happens to an IO’s cooperation patterns and internal negotiation dynamics once a member state leaves.
 Taking Brexit – perhaps one of the most emblematic instances of voluntary withdrawal from an IO – as a case study, I combine social network analysis and qualitative case study to explore the effect of the 2016 referendum on EU foreign policy cooperation networks.

 In a second paper, I examine the UK’s influence over EU foreign policy before and after Brexit and compare the role London played in the 2014 and 2022 Russian sanctions negotiations.
-The paper will be included in a Special Issue co-edited by Dr Sarah Wolff, Dr Karolina Pomorska, and Professor Richard Whitman, as part of the NEXTEUK project led by Dr Wolff.
+The paper will be part of a Special Issue co-edited by Dr Sarah Wolff, Dr Karolina Pomorska, and Professor Richard Whitman, as part of the NEXTEUK project led by Dr Wolff.

 Crises and Europeanisation of foreign policy